schippersdennis/Dennis-Schippers--React-Student-Dashboard/README.md

 >- Separate routing per student As a user I want to see a list of the names of all students and be able to click on one of these students.
 When I click on a student name, I am taken to the route / {name-of-student}.
 The bar chart adjusts with the data of this student only.
 >

+>- Design: Create a tool that you are proud of and that you would like to show to a future employer.
+We pay particular attention to: legibility of the graphs.